Where Nebraska Arts Begin

 All teaching faculty are critically acclaimed artists, and/or scholars, and design practitioners who strive to personalize instruction to every student.

 In addition, Studio Art students further define their major with a concentration in one of these areas:

-Students may also pursue a Bachelor of Arts in Studio Art or a Bachelor of Fine Arts with a K-12 Teaching Certification.
+Students can also pursue a Bachelor of Arts in Studio Art or a Bachelor of Fine Arts with a K-12 Certification.

 Our FacilitiesThe Weber Fine Arts Building (WFAB) houses studio spaces for painting, drawing, printmaking, papermaking, book arts, electronic imaging, art education, and graphic arts.